-Gargantua Harbour is a natural harbour that became a fishing and logging village that was at its peak in the 1930s and 40s.?
-The only access back then was by a boat that brought supplies a couple times a year.?
-It seems that the sea lamprey problem was devastating to the fishery and it became a ghost town by the 1960s.?
-If you are interested in ghost towns you can still find several foundations and gardens.?
-The submerged remains of the wharfs are also still visible.?
+Gargantua Harbour is a natural harbour that became a fishing and logging village that was at its peak in the 1930s and 40s.
+The only access back then was by a boat that brought supplies a couple of times a year.
+It seems that the sea lamprey problem was devastating to the fishery and it became a ghost town by the 1960s.
+If you are interested in ghost towns you can still find several foundations and gardens.
+The submerged remains of the wharves are also still visible.
 There is a Ranger Cabin still standing too that was apparently originally one of the fishing village structures.

 On your way to the Ranger Cabin, you will see a trail leading to a lookout over Lake Superior.
 This short hike to the lookout is worth it.
 You get to stand up on cliffs overlooking Lake Superior toward Warp Bay.

 Looking out over the bay at Gargantua Harbour you can see the remains of a sunken boat named “The Columbus”.
 In the early 1900s, the 130 ft fishing boat caught fire while at the docks, and it was cut free to burn and sink to save the docks and town from burning as well.
 You can see the boiler sticking out of the water in the bay.
 Some say there are two other smaller boats sunken in Gargantua Bay as well.
 If you get the chance, it is fun to snorkel or paddle around the bay to see the shipwrecks.